 Hof Hotel — this small hotel is one of the best places to stay in the city if you aren’t after the hostel lifestyle.
 Situated in a great location, they have a number of rooms on offer, come very highly reviewed, and even have free breakfast included in the room rate.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse other accommodation options in Kaunas!

 Days 18 – 21: Vilnius

-The perfect ending point for this Baltic States itinerary is in the Lithuanian capital of Vilnius.
+The perfect ending point for this Baltics itinerary is in the Lithuanian capital of Vilnius.
 Boasting one of the largest Old Towns in all of Europe, Vilnius has a fraction of the tourists of Riga or Tallinn but sacrificed none of the charm.

 The stunning baroque architecture and the laid-back vibe make Vilnius one of the best cities to explore in the Baltics.
 Spending at least three or four days in Vilnius will be the perfect amount of time to see everything that this dynamic capital has to offer.